Randy Arozarena Player Props: Rays vs. Diamondbacks

-On Tuesday, Randy Arozarena (.325 batting average in his past 10 games, with a double, two home runs, two walks and 10 RBI) and the Tampa Bay Rays play the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
-First pitch is at 9:40 PM ET.
+After hitting .333 with a double, two home runs, three walks and 10 RBI in his past 10 games, Randy Arozarena and the Tampa Bay Rays take on the Arizona Diamondbacks (who will start Zach Davies) at 9:40 PM ET on Wednesday.

 Randy Arozarena Game Info & Props vs. the Diamondbacks